pagalvin/tsbook/chapter04_IntroducingTypes.md

 var hammerTime = new Date(1990, 1, 13);
 var BookTitles = [];
 ```
-The above snippet shows three variables and JavaScript infers their data type.
+The above snippet shows four variables and JavaScript infers their data type.
 This allows us to write code like this:
 ```javascript
 xyzzy = "you've been transported";
 TheAnswer = TheAnswer + 1;